cfech/mern_stack_template_ts/README.md

 ## Backend Environment Variables ##
 - this backend is set up to use environment variables to log into the database, the .env file is not to be committed to a git repository because it contains sensitive information
 - I am including the following comment as an example, real username and password would normally not be committed to the repository
-- before starting the app create a file named `.env` in the backend folder/src
+- before starting the app create a file named `.env` in the backend/src folder
 - copy the following text block into the file
 ```
 SEED_DB=true